-Step 4.
-Start the DPV eVOLUTION software and go to the calibration tab using the Calibrate button at the bottom of the screen.
+Step 4.Start the DPV Evolution software and go to the calibration tab using the Calibrate button at the bottom of the screen.

-Step 5.
-On the calibration unit, turn the control knob completely counter clock wise (4).
+Step 5.On the calibration unit, turn the control knob completely counter clockwise (4).
 The current display (3) should read 0.

-Step 6.
-On the DPV eVOLUTION click on the Start calibration icon to begin the calibration process.
+Step 6.On the DPV Evolution click on the icon to begin the calibration process.

-Step 7.
-Do not turn ON the lamp until the message on screen disappears.
+Step 7.Do not turn ON the lamp until the message on screen disappears.

-Step 8.
-Start the first point by clicking on the Arm icon on the first row (1).
+Step 8.Start the first point by clicking on the Arm icon on the first row (1).

-Step 9.
-On the calibration unit turn the control knob clock wise to the first position (around 4.86 A).
+Step 9.On the calibration unit turn the control knob clockwise to the first position (around 4.86 A).
 Wait five seconds for the measured temperature to stabilize.
 Once the measurements is stable press on the lock box.

-Step 10.
-Repeat Step 7 and Step 9 for the next three points adjusting the control knob on the calibration unit accordingly.
+Step 10.Repeat Step 7 and Step 9 for the next three points adjusting the control knob on the calibration unit accordingly.

-Step 11.
-Once the calibration is completed, save it using the Save current calibration button.
+Step 11.Once the calibration is completed, save it using the button.